gomathishankar28/ms4_bubbles/README.md

 *   To have a feedback from customers which will provide more ideas for a new product.

+*   To convert site visitors into customers by elaborating the product catalog

+*   To generate orders through this website

 ## user Goals

 As a customer, I would like